 The day before yesterday was a more beautiful day.

 In the first example, read schöner as (schön + adjectival ending –er).
-In the second, read schönerer as (schön + comparative ending –er– + adjectival ending –er).
+In the second, read schönerer as (schön + comparative suffix –er– + adjectival ending –er).

 Thus, when translating, you must analyze any adjective endings before rendering your translation into English.
-Otherwise you may mistake a normal adjective ending for a comparative ending or vice versa.
+Otherwise you may mistake a normal adjective ending for a comparative suffix or vice versa.

-In English, superlative adjectives are either prefaced by “most” (as in “most beautiful”) or carry the ending –est (as in “biggest”).
-Whereas in German, you will always see the ending –est or –st on the adjective as the only way to indicate superlative meaning.
+In English, superlative adjectives are either prefaced by “most” (as in “most beautiful”) or carry the suffix –est (as in “biggest”).
+Whereas in German, you will always see the suffix –est or –st on the adjective as the only way to indicate superlative meaning.
 A general rule is: if the root adjective ends in –d or –t, then –est is added, otherwise –st.

-You may, rarely, see these forms as above.
-Uusually you will encounter them as modifiers of a noun, with the appropriate adjective ending appended after the superlative ending.
+Usually you will see superlatives as modifiers of a noun, with the appropriate adjective ending appended after the superlative suffix.
 Take the superlative adjective ältest– (oldest):

 Das ist das älteste Buch in unserer Bibliothek.